wkumari/draft-vandergaast-edns-client-subnet/README.md

    significantly increase the size of the cache, reduce the number of results that can be served from cache, and increase the load on the server.
 Implementing the mitigation techniques described in Section 11 is strongly recommended.
+For cache size issues, implementers should consider data storage formats that allow the same answer data to be shared among multiple prefixes.

 7.3.2.
 Answering from Cache